-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 app.js.
 On successful execution you should be able to see the selected out parameter along with various other information.

-rows[2] should give you access to the selected out parameter.
+rows[2] should give you access to the selected out parameter:

 Escaping User Input

-In order to avoid SQL Injection attacks, you should always escape any data from user land before using it inside a SQL query.
+In order to avoid SQL Injection attacks, you should always escape any data you receive from users before using it inside an SQL query.
 Let’s demonstrate why:

 con.query(

-`SELECT * FROM employees WHERE id = ${userLandVariable}`,
+`SELECT * FROM authors WHERE id = ${userSubmittedVariable}`,

 (err, rows) => {